 - 1. Make sure your tool holders have the correct pull stud type for the mill. - 2.
-Press [CURRENT COMMANDS] then navigate to the TOOL TABLE tab and press the [DOWN] cursor. - 3.
-Clear the Large or Heavy tool designations from the pocket tool table by: - a.
-Scroll to a tool pocket with an L or H next to it. - b.
-Press [SPACE], then [ENTER] to clear the designation. - c.
-Or, press [ENTER] and select CLEAR CATEGORY FLAG from the pulldown menu. - d.
-To clear all designations, press [ORIGIN] and select the CLEAR CATEGORY FLAGS option.
+Press [CURRENT COMMANDS] then navigate to the TOOL TABLE tab and press the [DOWN] cursor.
+Refer to the "Tool Table" on page 145 to set the correct tool information into the tool table. - 3.
+Insert tool 1 (pull stud first) into the spindle. - F4.27: Inserting a Tool Into the Spindle: [1] Tool release button.